 The level of potential negotiation correlates to the demand and interest in any given property and market.
 Not to mention, a great amount of negotiation skill is needed to stay relevant in a negotiation or bidding war.
 This is where how to negotiate house price is crucial and a real estate agent can become an important contributor.
 Obviously, a home that sees high demand will likely mean more offers from competitors, which leaves you less room to negotiate a price that works within your budget.
 A market that sees less interest means less competition, leaving you with a lot more opportunity to negotiate.

 Real estate agents naturally have both buyers and sellers market information and can talk to the seller or the seller’s agent to determine the amount of interest or proposed offers.
 More offers might mean having to submit a high initial offer.

-This can be difficult to gauge, but it’s important to understand your seller’s motivation.
+This can be difficult to gauge, but it’s important to understand your seller’s motivation, as mentioned above.
 While some sellers might put their houses on the market just to dip their toes in the water and see what offers they get, the vast majority of sellers want to accomplish one thing: selling their home.

 That said, not all sellers are the same.
 Some sellers can take their time and wait for the best offer, while others have to move for a job, already made an offer for a new home, or are otherwise dealing with a life event that requires a fast sale.
 Have your agents communicate to determine the reason the seller is moving or selling in the first place.
 The seller may not give you an answer (and it’s well within their right not to tell you), but it doesn’t hurt to ask.
 It can give you a better idea of how much the seller wants to be rid of their home, which can give you some leverage.